afrl-rq/OpenUxAS/src/ada/src/services/template/README.md

 That will generate the six Ada/SPARK source files.

 The script uses the file `template.txt`, contained in this directory, to guide the generation.
-Updating this file will change the template behavior.
+Updating this file will change the template behavior, although the need to do so is not expected.

 As a result, assuming the invocation illustrated above, the script will generate these files in a new subdirectory `my_route_aggregator` under `OpenUxAS/src/ada/src/services`: